‘House of Cards’ Releases New Season 5 Teaser Ahead Of Release Date

-House of Cards has released another short teaser for the highly anticipated season 5.
-While many fans expected it’s release date sometime in February, Netflix announced a release date of May 30th.
+House of Cards has released another short teaser for the highly anticipated Season 5.
+While many fans expected it’s release date sometime in February, Netflix announced a release date of May 30.

 The new House of Cards Season 5 teaser features numerous clips of Frank Underwood looking into the camera, as the character regularly breaks the fourth wall during the series.
 Underwood then knocks on the Oval office desk to grab the viewers attention.